JasonFruit/BibleReader/README.md

 This application is under initial, pre-release development, and is not really ready for public use.
-Though it works fairly well, copyright notices and source attributions have not yet been implemented in accordance with licensing for the various versions;
-please don't use it until that is resolved.
+Though it works fairly well, and copyright notices and source attributions have been implemented in accordance with licensing for the various versions, there are still licensing questions to be answered regarding the ESV translation; please don't use it until that is resolved.

 A Note On Licensing
 -----------------------------------------------------------------